-The College’s SpeakWrite initiative helps students approach writing and speaking situations they encounter in their classes, in their work, and in their community by assessing four key questions:
+The College’s SpeakWrite initiative helps you approach writing and speaking situations you encounter in your classes, in your work, and in your their community by assessing four key questions:

 - Purpose: What exactly do I want to happen?

 - Audience: Who is reading, listening, or viewing?